ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

 For platinum-resistant cancer, most doctors recommend single and sequential use (1 drug after another) of these medications, but they are sometimes used in combination.

-Bevacizumab can be combined with liposomal doxorubicin, paclitaxel, or topotecan for platinum-resistant cancer.
-Doctors believe this is best used with patients who have received one or two treatments, have not previously received bevacizumab, and those do not have evidence of significant bowel involvement by a CT scan.
-By adding bevacizumab to the chemotherapy, the time to disease recurrence may be lengthened when compared to those patients receiving chemotherapy alone.
+Bevacizumab can be combined with liposomal doxorubicin, paclitaxel, or topotecan to treat platinum-resistant cancer.
+Doctors believe this is best used with patients who have received 1 or 2 treatments of chemotherapy, who have not previously received bevacizumab, and who do not have evidence of significant bowel involvement, verified by a CT scan.
+By adding bevacizumab to the chemotherapy, the time to disease recurrence may be lengthened.
 You should discuss the risks and possible benefits of this approach with your doctor.

-Clinical trials are always reasonable to consider, if available.
-Talk with your doctor about available clinical trials open to you.
+Clinical trials are always an option to consider.
+Talk with your doctor about clinical trials available for you.

-Radiation therapy is not used as a first treatment for ovarian, fallopian tube, or peritoneal cancer.
+Radiation therapy is not used as a first treatment for ovarian/fallopian tube cancer.
 Occasionally, it can be an option for treating small, localized recurrent cancer.
-See the section below for more about treatment options for recurrent ovarian, fallopian tube, and peritoneal cancer.
+See “Remission and the chance of recurrence” below for more information about treatment options for recurrent ovarian/fallopian tube cancer.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-The most common type of radiation treatment is called external beam radiation therapy.
+The most common type of radiation treatment is called external-beam radiation therapy.
 This type of radiation is given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.